imadksiddiqui/color_guesser/README.txt

-This is my color guesser page for my portfolio
+This is my color guesser demo page for my portfolio